 Effects of Electronic Billboards on Driver Distraction

-A recent study involving digital billboards and driver safety was conducted by the Swedish National Road and Transport Research Institute and funded by the Swedish Transport Administration, found that drivers looked at digital billboards significantly longer than they did at other signs on the same stretch of road, with the digital signs often taking a driver’s eyes off the road for more than two seconds.
+A 2012 study involving digital billboards and driver safety conducted by the Swedish National Road and Transport Research Institute.
+The study found that drivers looked at digital billboards significantly longer than they did at other signs on the same stretch of road, with the digital signs often taking a driver’s eyes off the road for more than two seconds.
 Click here for more information on this study.

 April 2006, National Highway Traffic Safety Administration, U.S. Department of Transportation

 A major study of driver inattention, primarily involving distractions inside the car, but finding that any distraction of over two seconds is a potential cause of crashes and near-crashes.